graeme-winter/dials_tutorials/thaumatin/processing_in_detail.md

 ![Reciprocal viewer](./images/reciprocal-lattice.png)

-If the geometry is not accurately recorded you may find it useful to run
+Have a play with the settings - you can change the beam centre in the viewer to see how nicely aligned spots move out of alignment.
+Some of the options will only work after you have indexed the data.
+If the geometry is not accurately recorded you may find it useful to run:

 ```
 dials.search_beam_position imported.expt strong.refl
 ```

-to determine an updated position for the beam centre - running the reciprocal lattice viewer with the optimised experiment output:
+to determine an updated position for the beam centre - ideally the shift that this calculates should be small if the beamline is well calibrated - if it is a couple of mm or more it may be worth discussing this with the beamline staff!
+Running the reciprocal lattice viewer with the optimised experiment output:

 ```
 dials.reciprocal_lattice_viewer optimised.expt strong.refl